What You Need to Know About Animal Trainer

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 In 2016, there was an estimated number of 54,900 jobs in the United States for Animal Trainer.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 6,100 new jobs for Animal Trainer by 2026.
-Due to new job openings and attrition, there will be an average of 7,000 job openings in this field each year.
+There will be an estimated 7,000 positions for Animal Trainer per year.

 The states with the most job growth for Animal Trainer are Colorado, Oregon, and New Hampshire.
 Watch out if you plan on working in South Carolina, Maryland, or Pennsylvania.
 These states have the worst job growth for this type of profession.